What’s the first instrument that pops into your head when you think of Hawaii?

 Hopefully, this article has convinced you to give it a shot!
-At Musician Authority, helping others learn to play the ukulele is my passion.
+At Musician Authority, helping others learn to play instruments is my passion.
 If you have any questions, I’d love to hear from you.

 why learn to play ukulele?
 The ukulele is a great instrument to learn because it is relatively easy to learn compared to instruments like piano or saxophone.
 There are many health benefits to playing the ukulele including improved focus and mental clarity, eye-hand coordination, social interactions, and more.
 The ukulele is a very beginner friendly instrument even if you have no experience playing an instrument.

-So these are 25 really good points as to why everyone should play ukulele.
+So these are 25 really good points as to why everyone should considering getting into the uke for themselves.
 Get started on learning how to play the uke today with me to help you along the way.

 If you enjoyed this post, I’d be very grateful if you’d help it spread by emailing it to a friend, or sharing it on Twitter or Facebook.
 Thank you!